 Note: Load-balancing will not work properly with this approach.
 In future work, a dedicated provider that supports load-balancing will be implemented.
-You can follow progress on this work here.
+You can follow progress on this work in issue #941.

-2.9.4 Amazon Web Services
+3.9.4 Amazon Web Services

-Note: Please note that boto3 library must be installed to use AWS with Parsl.
-This can be installed via python3
+Note: To use AWS with Parsl, install Parsl with AWS dependencies via python3 -m pip install parsl[aws]

-'''

--m pip install parsl[aws]

-'''